-This document defines an RTCP XR Report Block and associated SDP parameters that allow the reporting of QoE metrics for use in a range of RTP applications.
+This document defines an RTCP XR Report Block including two new segment types and associated SDP parameters that allow the reporting of QoE metrics for use in a range of RTP applications.

 Status of this Memo

 This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.